The 22 Best Money Making Apps For Android or iPhone Devices (2019)

 Swell's investment options are divided into six categories; with 30-50 companies listed under each.
 You can choose to invest your funds in a combination of stocks, or limit yourself to one cause.
 With Swell you're investing for more than just your financial future.

 Over 4 million people use Acorns to build a smart investment portfolio from their phones.
-Set aside spare change or specific amounts to gradually build your investments.
+It works by setting aside spare change to gradually build your investments.

-Just like Stash, you can also sign up for an IRA to create a comfy retirement.
+Like Stash, you can also sign up for an IRA to create a comfy retirement.
 Furthermore, Acorn users can get a special Visa card to use for shopping.
-A portion of your money will be automatically invested and saved without lifting a finger.
+A portion of your money will be instantly invested and saved without lifting a finger.

 Ebates was founded in 1999, and is the world’s most popular cash back website.
 Over 10 million users have used their service to earn money while they shop, and you can, too.